jrcajide/easyRFM/README.md

 result <- rfm_auto(data)
 ```

-The result contains four elements.
+The result contains three elements and one function.

 `result$rfm` is which class each user was assigned.